-The mortgage broker can be anywhere in Australia, they don’t need to see the property you are buying and, for most residential mortgages and loans, their services are free.
+Brokers don’t need to see the property you are buying so they can be contacted no matter where they work in Australia, and, for most residential mortgages and loans, their services are free.

-We’re specialists in non-resident mortgages, hold an Australian Credit Licence (ACL) and are also a member of both the Mortgage and Finance Association of Australia (MFAA) and the Credit and Investments Ombudsman (CIO).
+We’re specialists in non-resident mortgages, hold an Australian Credit Licence (ACL) and are also a member of both the Mortgage and Finance Association of Australia (MFAA) and the Australian Financial Complaints Authority (AFCA).

 We can finance properties Australia-wide and we regularly work with international borrowers.

-We have a panel of nearly 40 lenders to choose from which ensures that you’re getting the best mortgage available.
+We have a panel of nearly 40 lenders to choose from which ensures that you’re getting the best mortgage for your situation and needs.

 If you need finance to purchase property in Australia, call us on 1300 889 743 (+61 2 9194 1700 from outside Australia) or complete our free assessment form to discuss your options.